guardian/source/.changeset/popular-adults-behave.md

 '@guardian/source-foundations': patch
 ---

-- fix invalid CSS syntax in the exported reset.
+- remove invalid syntax from the css reset
 - add assertions and new unit tests for areas where we export CSS and want to ensure that SCSS does not slip into the code.